chkuendig/scummvm/dists/emscripten/README.md

 ## About Webassembly and Emscripten
 Emscripten is an LLVM/Clang-based compiler that compiles C and C++ source code to WebAssembly for execution in web browsers.

-**Note:** In general most code can be crosscompiled to webassembly just fine.
-There's a few minor things which are different, but the mayor difference comnes down to how instructions are processed: Javascript and webassembly do support asynchronous/non-blocking code, but in general everything is running in the same [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).
-This means also that webassembly code has to pause for the browser to do it's operations - render the page, process inputs, run I/O and so on.
-One consequence of this is that the page is not re-drawn until the webassembly code "yields" to the browser.
+**Note:** In general most code can be cross-compiled to Webassembly just fine.
+There's a few minor things which are different, but the mayor difference comes down to how instructions are processed: Javascript and Webassembly do support asynchronous/non-blocking code, but in general everything is running in the same [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).
+This means also that Wwebassembly code has to pause for the browser to do it's operations - render the page, process inputs, run I/O and so on.
+One consequence of this is that the page is not re-drawn until the Webassembly code "yields" to the browser.
 Emscripten provides as much tooling as possible for this, but there's sometimes still a need to manually add a call to sleep into some engines.

 ## How to build for Webassembly
 This folder contains a script to help build scummvm with Emscripten, it automatically downloads the correct emsdk version and also takes care of bundling the data and setting up a few demo games.